2014 European Men's Handball Championship

 The 2014 EHF European Men's Handball Championship was the 11th edition of the tournament and held in Denmark from 12–26 January.

 Denmark was automatically qualified as hosting nation, and as defending champions as well.
 After the final, at total of 316,390 spectators had visited the stadiums.
 An all time EHF record.

-France won their third title after defeating Denmark 41–32 in the final.
+France won the title after defeating defending champions and hosts Denmark in the final.
+Spain captured the bronze medal, after defeating Croatia.